- What is Laser Resurfacing?

 What are the potential risks?

-Modern surgery is safe.
-There is, however, no such thing as risk free facial surgery.
+There is no such thing as risk free surgery or laser.
 The important thing is to understand any potential risks and minimise their occurrence.
 We cover all aspects of pre-operative and post-operative procedures to ensure you are thoroughly informed in regards to your surgical experience, recovery phase and final outcome.

 Specific Pre-operative Instructions